-2.18 One 80-type control unit is required for each 4-wire or combination 2-wire/4-wire station used with 4A speakerphone.

-- 2.19 The 80-type control unit (Fig. 2 and 7) provides for connecting the 4A speakerphone system to either a 2- of 4-wire telephone transmission network.
+- 2.18 One 80-type control unit is required for each 4-wire or combination 2-wire/4-wire station used with 4A speakerphone. - 2.19 The 80-type control unit (Fig. 2 and 7) provides for connecting the 4A speakerphone system to either a 2- of 4-wire telephone transmission network.
 All standard operating features of the 4A speakerphone system are retained.
-Attached to the chassis of the control unit is a connector (same as that used in the 223-type adapter) to which the 108-type loudspeaker set, the 680-type transmitter and the 85B1 power unit are connected. - 2.20 The 80B control unit replaces the 80A control unit.
-The 80B is the same as the 80A with one exception; an additional connection from the 4A speakerphone system has been added on a screw terminal of the 80B which is required for enabling the one-touch calling feature with TOUCH-A-MATIC telephone sets and dialers. - 2.21 For additional schematic and circuit information, refer to SD- and CD-69923-01, respectively.
-For typical connection information, refer to Section 512-730-460.
+Attached to the chassis of the control unit is a connector (same as that used in the 223A adapter) to which the 108-type loudspeaker set, the 680-type transmitter and the 85B1 power unit are connected. - 2.20 The 80B control unit replaces the 80A (MD) control unit.
+The 80B is the same as the 80A with one exception; an additional connection from the 4A speakerphone system has been added to the 80B which is required for enabling the one-touch calling feature with TOUCH-A-MATIC telephone sets and dialers. - 2.21 For additional schematic and circuit information, refer to SD- and CD-69923-01, respectively.
+For connection information, refer to Section 512-730-460.

-H. 85B1 Power Unit
+85B1 Power Unit

-- 2.22 The power unit transforms the local customer-provided 115-volt, 60 Hz power to the voltage required to operate the 4A speakerphone system. - 2.23 A retaining clamp (841050818) (Fig. 1 and2) will be shipped with the 85B1 power unit.
+2.22 The power unit transforms the local customer-provided 115-volt, 60 Hz power to the voltage level required to operate the 4A speakerphone system.
+An 85B1 power unit (UL approved) can be used to power only one speakerphone system.
+The 85B1 power unit should be located less than 125 feet from the 108-type loudspeaker set when using 24 gauge wire.